Dallas

 Dallas (Note: /ˈdæləs/) is a city in the U.S. state of Texas.
-Located in the state's northern region, it is the ninth-most populous city in the United States and third-most populous city in Texas, with a population of 1.3 million at the 2020 census.
-The Dallas–Fort Worth metroplex it anchors is the fourth-most populous metropolitan area in the U.S. and the most populous metropolitan area in Texas, at 7.5 million people.
-Dallas is the core city of the largest metropolitan area in the Southern U.S. and the largest inland metropolitan area in the U.S. that lacks any navigable link to the sea.
+Located in northern Texas, it is the ninth-most populous city in the United States and third-most populous city in Texas, with a population of 1.3 million at the 2020 census.
+Along with the city of Fort Worth, Dallas anchors the Dallas–Fort Worth metroplex, the fourth-most populous metropolitan area in the U.S. and the most populous metropolitan area in Texas, at 8.5 million people.
+Dallas is a core city of the largest metropolitan area in the Southern U.S. and the largest inland metropolitan area in the U.S. that lacks any navigable link to the sea.
 (Note: In ascending order from the Dallas–Fort Worth metroplex (in terms of metropolitan population): Chicago via Lake Michigan, Los Angeles via the Pacific Ocean, and New York City via the Atlantic Ocean.
 For attempts to render the Trinity River navigable to the Gulf of Mexico, see Gard, Wayne.
 "Trinity River Navigation Projects"; The Trinity River Authority of Texas (TRA), "The Trinity River Authority of Texas (TRA)" (last visited September 16, 2013); "Living with the Trinity: The Trinity River in Dallas, Fort Worth, North Texas and Beyond".
 See also Trinity River (Texas).)
 It is the seat of Dallas County, covering nearly 386 sqmi and extending into Collin, Denton, Kaufman, and Rockwall counties.

-Dallas and nearby Fort Worth were initially developed as a product of the construction of major railroad lines through the area allowing access to cotton, cattle, and later oil in North and East Texas.
+Both Dallas and Fort Worth were initially developed as a product of the construction of major railroad lines through the area allowing access to cotton, cattle, and later oil in North and East Texas.
 The construction of the Interstate Highway System reinforced Dallas's prominence as a transportation hub, with four major interstate highways converging in the city and a fifth interstate loop around it.
 Dallas then developed as a strong industrial and financial center and a major inland port, due to the convergence of major railroad lines, interstate highways, and the construction of Dallas Fort Worth International Airport, one of the largest and busiest airports in the world.
 In addition, Dallas Area Rapid Transit (DART) operates rail and bus transit services throughout the city and its surrounding suburbs.

-Dominant sectors of its diverse economy include defense, financial services, information technology, telecommunications, and transportation.
+Dominant sectors of its diverse economy include defense, financial services (such as traditional banking, investment banking, private equity, and venture capital), information technology, telecommunications, and transportation.
 The Dallas–Fort Worth metroplex hosts 23 Fortune 500 companies, the second-most in Texas and fourth-most in the United States, and 11 of those companies are located within Dallas city limits.
 Over 41 colleges and universities are located within its metropolitan area, which is the most of any metropolitan area in Texas.
 The city has a population from a myriad of ethnic and religious backgrounds.